JGIBristol/scribe-hackathon/registration.md

 The closing date for applications is {{ site.registration_closes_date }}.
 </div>

-We are looking for enthusiastic and dedicated researchers who already have experience with analysing ... data, and who are keen to experience working with different scientists and institutes, and perhaps on topics not immediately in their area.
-We also intend that early career researchers[<sup>(?)</sup>][faq]{:title="What do we mean by an Early Career Researcher (ECR)?"}, will build strong relationships with their peers from other institutes.
+## Who we are looking for

+We're looking for dynamic individuals who love working with data to address difficult interdisciplinary questions.
+Supported by an expert team, participants will be responding to real-world questions from key decision-makers in UK Government and beyond.

+Participation is open to researchers and staff from any research institution, and we encourage contributions from **early career researchers**[<sup>(?)</sup>][faq]{:title="What do we mean by an Early Career Researcher (ECR)?"}, including PhD students and Postdocs.

+We anticipate that you'll have some experience in working with data, which may include scientific programming (in languages such as _Python_ or _R_), data mining, data cleaning, statistics or data visualisation.
-This virtual event will require approximately two hours commitment prior to the hackathon, and then X days commitment during the event, which will take part from **{{ site.event_date }}**.
-Technical support and guidance will be provided by the [Jean Golding Institute](https://www.bristol.ac.uk/golding/) at the University of Bristol, but we expect all applicants to have prior knowledge of scientific programming.
+We'd like to welcome a broad range of participants, and technical support and guidance will be provided by the [Jean Golding Institute](https://bristol.ac.uk/golding/).

-We will supply each researcher with a temporary hackathon account on ..., which will give then access to a Python&nbsp;3 notebook environment and a variety of relevant datasets, for which we can provide technical support and guidance.
-Researchers may be able to use other programming languages and tools, however we will only be able to provide limited support for these.
+If you're still unsure whether you have the right skills, you are welcome to [email us for advice](mailto:{{ site.mailbox_address }}).

+## Why join the event

+Over two sessions, you'll hear from practitioners and researchers working on some of the most complex problems and existential threats we face today.
+By joining the hackathon, you'll become part of a dynamic community of interdisciplinary researchers, exposure to security and defence thinking, and identify future ways to collaborate as the project evolves.

+We also hope that by participating you will build strong relationships with peers from other research areas.

+## What commitment is required

+- Approximately ?? hours of preparation before the first workshop.
+- Attendance in-person at the full-day kick off workshop on **{{ site.event_date }}**.
+- Work on your challenge area during the period of exploration (we anticipate ?? hours, however as much as you can reasonably contribute).
+- Attendance either in-person or online at the half-day review workshop on **{{ site.event_date_2 }}**.

+## How to apply

-If you are interested in applying and having the opportunity to engage with like-minded scientists, then please complete the application form by clicking the link above.
-Please be aware that this event will only be open to those residing in UK academic institutions.
+If you are interested in applying and having the opportunity to engage with like-minded researchers, then please complete the application form by clicking the link above.

 The closing date for the applications is {{ site.registration_closes_date }}.
-If you have any queries, or have any difficulties completing the registration form, please email our dedicated mailbox: <{{ site.mailbox_address }}>.
+If you have any queries, or have any difficulties completing the registration form, please email: <{{ site.mailbox_address }}>.

 [faq]: {{ site.baseurl }}{% link faq.md %}